 - The name of your Active Directory domain, or the server name that hosts Active Directory.
 You will need to specify one of these to identify the source domain for the import. - The user credentials to use to access Active Directory.
 You can specify a user name and password, or you can use the credentials of the Axiom service that is performing the process. - The groups to import from Active Directory.
 You must know the names of the groups that you want to import from Active Directory.
 All users in the selected groups will be imported into Axiom Software.
-If you do not have groups that exactly correspond with the users that you want to create in Axiom Software, you may need to work with your Information Technology department to create new groups or refine existing groups. - The Axiom Software roles and user license types for each imported group.
-When users are imported, they can be automatically assigned to one or more roles in Axiom Software, and assigned a user license type.
-Make sure you know which roles and license types to use.
+If you do not have groups that exactly correspond with the users that you want to create in Axiom Software, you may need to work with your Information Technology department to create new groups or refine existing groups. - The Axiom Software roles, subsystems, user license types, and authentication types for each imported group.
+When users are imported, they can be automatically assigned to one or more roles and subsystems in Axiom Software, and assigned a user license type and an authentication type.
+Make sure you know which options to use.